Can you purchase Recreational Marijuana in San Diego County?

 California has legalized the cultivation, distribution, sale and consumption of recreational marijuana.
 However, county and city or local government laws will still have a role to play in determining whether or not you can grab your ounce of cannabis at a licensed store nearby.
 Take San Diego for instance.
 Not all cities in the country have taken steadfast measures to make recreational marijuana available within the respective jurisdictions.
 Several cities are in the process of contemplating whether or not to endorse and enforce the state law.
 It should be noted that marijuana has not been legalized by the federal government of the United States.

-A majority of voters in San Diego County had voted in favor of the Proposition 64, thereby helping in the legalization of marijuana in 2016.
+A majority of voters in San Diego County, according to motorcycle accident attorneys in Santa Cruz, had voted in favor of the Proposition 64, thereby helping in the legalization of marijuana in 2016.
 Recreational marijuana is on sale, legally, from the 1st of January, 2018.
 Yet, most cities in San Diego County are in the process of either delaying or preventing the state law being enforced.
 For now, if you are in the city of San Diego, then you can find shops selling recreational marijuana.
 If you are beyond the city limits, in any of the other cities, towns or municipalities, then you may not be lucky.

 - Carlsbad is yet to enforce the law.
 There is a ballot proposal pending right now that will allow the council to either enforce the law or prohibit the sale of recreational marijuana.
 The vote will determine cultivation or manufacturing, distribution and retail sales.